Sonjuane/wordpress-boilerplate/wp-content/plugins/firebase-authentication/README.txt

 	6. Yahoo
 	7. Microsoft
 *	**Support for Social Login buttons Shortcode** : Use a shortcode to place Firebase social login buttons anywhere in your Theme or Plugin
-*	**Attribute Mapping** : User attributes received from Firebase login are mapped to WordPress user profile
+*	**Sync Firebase UID to WordPress** : Users can map email, Firebase user-id to their WordPress user profile using this WordPress Firebase Authentication feature.
 *	**Custom Redirect Login and Logout URL** : Automatically Redirect users after successful login/logout.
-*	**Support for Firebase Login and Registartion form Shortcode** : Use shortcodes to place Firebase Login and Registration form anywhere in your Theme
+*	**Support for Firebase Login and Registartion form Shortcode** : Using login form shortcode, users can enter their Firebase credentials to login into the WP site, and using the registration form shortcode, users can register into the WordPress site, and that user is also auto created in Firebase with an email address and password.
-*	**WP Hooks for Different Events** : Provides support for different hooks for user defined functions
+*	**WP Hooks for Different Events** : Provides support for different hooks for user defined functions.
 *	**Firebase WooCommerce Integration** : Integrate WooCommerce with the WordPress Firebase Authentication plugin and allow users to log in to your WooCommerce site using firebase login credentials on WooCommerce Checkout and My account page.

 == Installation ==